-Accordingly to Smarp, organizations with highly engaged employees are 21% more profitable than their colleagues that are not engaged.
-And a recent survey report by SHRM stated that 89% of HR suggested that peer feedback and frequent check-ins are the main Ingredients of organizational success.
+- Moreover, a recent survey report by SHRM stated that 89% of HR felt that peer feedback and frequent check-ins are the main ingredients of organizational success.

-When it comes to employee satisfaction, it’s necessary to understand your employees’ needs and expectations.
-Today’s employees want to feel valued in their workforce.
+So the verdict is out: when it comes to employee satisfaction, it’s necessary to understand your employees’ needs and expectations.
+Because today’s employees want to feel valued in their workforce.
 They want to ensure their voices are getting heard by the company.

 But, it’s not an easy task to recognize your employees’ needs.
 Whether your employees are happy at work depends on multiple factors like the recognition they get for their efforts, employee feedback, performance appraisals, development opportunities, etc.

-Here are three ways you can apply to understand your employees’ needs and expectations:
+Here are three methods you can apply to understand your employees’ needs and expectations:

 You can also mix and match the survey question types to give them a wonderful survey-taking experience.
 For instance, in an employee opinion survey, you can keep a mix of multiple-choice questions, rating scale, open-ended, and yes or no questions.